 1. Relax on a Riverboat Cruise

 Cruise down the Savannah River and enjoy a relaxing day on Savannah’s riverboat cruises.
 Enjoy the views until it is time for a tasty dinner or a lavish brunch.
-Afterwards enjoy dancing to live music as the sun sets across the city skyline.
+Afterward, enjoy dancing to live music as the sun sets across the city skyline.
 Our captain and award-winning crew will provide you with an exceptional cruising experience.

 2. Take in the Local Artisans